ImClif/clif_gokart/README.md

-Hello, thanks for using my GoKart script.
+Hello, thanks for using my FiveM GoKart script.

 This is a very simple drag-and-drop resource.
 This was a script custom made for a Liberty City Map, so you will need to change the coordinates of where the GoKart spawns aswell as the ped.